 Medication can treat anywhere from 70 percent to 80 percent of victims, allowing them to return to most activities.
 Seizures can create lifelong safety issues, limiting employability and enjoyment of life.
 Many people with seizures can never drive or go swimming without supervision, and remain at a constant risk of further injury.

 As mentioned earlier, TBIs can also lead to a number of behavioral or emotional changes.
 Depression, outbursts of unprovoked anger, a loss of inhibitions, or uncontrollable impulses to cry can occur after traumatic brain injuries and can result in frightening episodes.
 These can lead to dangerous consequences including violent criminal behavior or even self-harm or suicide.
-Often symptoms won’t start to appear until long after the initial injury.
+Often symptoms will not start to appear until long after the initial injury.

 For example, someone with damage to the frontal lobe, which governs personality and impulse control, can suffer from uncontrollable outbursts even after recovery.
 Or they may emerge from recovery with what experts call a “flat affect,” a muted or emotionless demeanor.